 This means, you should not buy wall paint to use over wood furniture at any cost.

-Many people tend to buy latex wall paint (in place of wood paint) to use on wood surface simply because there is good price difference between both.
+Many people tend to buy latex wall paint (in place of wood paint) to use on the wood surface simply because there is a good price difference between both.

 On the flip side, if you have leftover paint that you have purchased for painting walls, you should not let them go wasted.

-Instead, you can use it by applying it to your old furniture items to give them a nicer finish and appeal.
+Instead, you can use it by applying it to your old furniture items or hardwood skirting boards to give them a nicer finish and appeal.

 How To Paint Wood Furniture with Wall Paint Properly?